Share this article

 Sarcoptic mange in cats

 Also known as canine mange, sarcoptic mange is found in a few different mammals including cats.
-However, this type of mange mite is caught by a dog sharing the same living space - this means even indoor cats are susceptible to picking up this irritating illness.
+However, this type of mange mite is caught by an infected animal such as a dog sharing the same living space - this means even indoor cats are susceptible to picking up this irritating illness.

 Demodectic mange

-This is caused by Demodex mites that can live in both the hair follicles of a cat as well as its skin.
+This is caused by Demodex mites that can live in both the hair follicles and oil glands of a cat.
 It displays the usual mange in cat symptoms like intense itching, swollen and red skin, and hair loss.
+It’s less common than Sarcoptic mange.

 Otodectic mange